vnessified/adopt_me-/README.md

 ### Animal Shelter Adoptions
 Originally part of a [Kaggle competition](https://www.kaggle.com/c/shelter-animal-outcomes).
-Clean and analyze data from Austin Animal Center &amp; the ASPCA and predict adoptability of shelter animals 🐶 🐱 using Logistic Regression.
+Cleaned and analyzed data from the Austin Animal Center &amp; ASPCA.
+Predicted adoptability of shelter animals 🐶 🐱 using Logistic Regression.